 - 6.1 University Centre Colchester is part of Colchester Institute which is an institution with a concentration of young and potentially vulnerable people.
 In considering whether to admit a student, University Centre Colchester seeks to ensure that an applicant would not constitute an unreasonable risk to its staff or student members or property.
-Consequently, it requires all applicants to declare whether they have a criminal conviction.
-Relevant criminal convictions are currently defined as: - Any kind of violence including (but not limited to) threatening behaviour, offences concerning the intention to harm or offences which resulted in actual bodily harm; - Offences listed in the Sex Offenders Act 2003; - The unlawful supply of controlled drugs or substances where the conviction concerns commercial drug dealing or trafficking; - Offences involving firearms; - Offences involving arson; - Offences listed in the Terrorism Act 2006. - 6.2 Convictions that are spent (as defined by the Rehabilitation of Offenders Act 1974) are not considered to be relevant and should not be revealed.
-However applicants should be aware that for programmes in teaching, health and social work, or programmes involving work with children or vulnerable adults, any criminal convictions, including sentences and cautions (including verbal cautions), reprimands, final warnings and bind-over orders are exempt from the Rehabilitation of Offenders Act 1974.
-Individuals applying for those subjects will be asked to secure a disclosure from the Disclosure and Barring Service (DBS), or Disclosure Scotland, or an overseas police check, whichever is relevant. - 6.3 Applicants must inform University Centre Colchester if they are convicted of a relevant criminal offence at the point of application.
-Applicants can do this either through UCAS for full-time Undergraduate courses or via the University Centre Colchester direct application form for part-time Undergraduate courses and Postgraduate courses. - 6.4 Failure to declare a criminal conviction at point of application may result in a student's place on a course being withdrawn when the conviction is disclosed subsequently.

-- 6.5 Where an applicant enters 'yes' or leaves the box blank to the Criminal Convictions question on their application form the UCC Academic Services office will: - a.
+Consequently, it requires all applicants and enrolling students to declare whether they have a criminal conviction, reprimand, warning, cautions, police investigations or pending prosecutions. - 6.2 Convictions that are spent (as defined by the Rehabilitation of Offenders Act 1974) are not considered to be relevant and should not be revealed.
+However, applicants should be aware that for programmes in teaching, health and social work, or programmes involving work with children or vulnerable adults, any criminal convictions, including sentences and cautions (including verbal cautions), reprimands, final warnings and bind-over orders are exempt from the Rehabilitation of Offenders Act 1974.
+Individuals applying for those subjects will be asked to secure a disclosure from the Disclosure and Barring Service (DBS), or Disclosure Scotland, or an overseas police check, whichever is relevant. - 6.3 Applicants must inform University Centre Colchester if at any time in the application process any of the items in paragraph 6.1 apply.
+Applicants can do this either through UCAS for full-time Undergraduate courses or via the University Centre Colchester direct application form for part-time Undergraduate courses and Postgraduate courses. - 6.4 Failure to declare a criminal conviction at point of application, or enrolment, may result in a student's place on a course being withdrawn when the conviction is disclosed subsequently. - 6.5 Where an applicant enters 'yes' or leaves the box blank to the Criminal Convictions question on their application form the UCC Academic Services office will: - a.
 Obtain confirmation from the Admission Tutor that the student is suitable for the programme on academic grounds; - b.
 Send a Self-Disclosure form to the applicant requesting further information; - c.
-On receipt of the completed Self-Disclosure form, the Head of UCC Academic Services will review the content in liaison with the Head of School and may convene and administer the Panel Review process in accordance with the Colchester Institute Pre-Admission Criminal Convictions Background Screening Policy: Students.
+On receipt of the completed Self-Disclosure form, the Head of UCC Academic Services will review the content in liaison with the Area Head and may convene and administer the Admissions Review Panel process in accordance with the Colchester Institute Criminal Convictions and DBS Policy.